cloudyuga/genai/Module-04-Building-UIs-with-Gradio/Readme.md

 Goal: Understand how to send input to an LLM and display the response interactively with Gradio.

 ### 🏗️ Lab-1: Types of Gradio App
 📄 Lab-1-Types_of_Gradio_App.ipynb

 Description: Learn about different Gradio app interfaces: Interface, Blocks, and ChatInterface.

 Goal: Understand Gradio's app structure and choose the right interface for your use case.

-🎂 Lab-2: Birthday Message Apps
+### 🎂 Lab-2: Birthday Message Apps
 📄 Lab-2-Birthday_Message_Apps.ipynb

 Description: Create fun birthday greeting generators with Gradio.

 Goal: Generate personalized birthday messages using text input and model outputs.

-🧑‍💼 Lab-3: HR Assistant
+### 🧑‍💼 Lab-3: HR Assistant
 📄 Lab-3-HR_Assistant.ipynb

 Description: Build an AI-powered assistant to answer HR-related queries.

 Goal: Demonstrate use of prompt engineering, chat interaction, and data handling.

-📄 Lab-4: Job Description Generator
+### 📄 Lab-4: Job Description Generator Apps
 📄 Lab-4-Job_Description_App.ipynb

 Description: Automatically generate job descriptions based on input roles and responsibilities.
+We have created Job Description in different ways.
+- Demo 1: Without any context : input ---> job title and role details
+- Demo 2: Using company URL : input ---> company URL
+- Demo 3: Using reference URL : input ---> Your company name, Reference job description URL of any company

 Goal: Explore practical use of LLMs in automating HR and recruitment tasks.